tkhq/sdk/packages/wallet-stamper/README.md

 // Instantiate the TurnkeyClient with the WalletStamper const client = new TurnkeyClient({ baseUrl: BASE_URL }, walletStamper);

-// Call getWhoami to get the sub org's organizationId and userId passing in the parent org id
+// Call getWhoami to get the sub-org's organizationId and userId passing in the parent org id
 // whoami { organizationId: string; organizationName: string; userId: string; username: string; }
 const whoami = await client.getWhoami({
-  organizationId: process.env.NEXT_PUBLIC_ORGANIZATION_ID,
+  organizationId: process.env.ORGANIZATION_ID,
 });

-if (!whoami?.userId) {
+let subOrganizationId = whoami?.organizationId;

-  // User does not yet have a sub organization, so we need to create one } else {
+// User does not yet have a sub-organization, so we need to create one if (!subOrganizationId) {
-  // User already has a sub organization, so we can make requests using that sub org id
+  // We'll need to use the parent org's API keys to create the sub-org on behalf of the user const { ApiKeyStamper } = await import("@turnkey/api-key-stamper");

+  // Instantiate the TurnkeyClient with the ApiKeyStamper const parentOrgClient = new TurnkeyClient(
+    { baseUrl: BASE_URL },
+    new ApiKeyStamper({
+      // In practice we'll want to ensure these keys do not get exposed to the client
+      apiPublicKey: process.env.API_PUBLIC_KEY ?? "",
+      apiPrivateKey: process.env.API_PRIVATE_KEY ?? "",
+    })
+  );

+  const apiKeys = [
+    {
+      apiKeyName: "Wallet Auth - Embedded Wallet",
+      // The public key of the wallet that will be added as an API key and used to stamp future requests publicKey,
-  // Get the wallets for this sub organization const wallets = await client.getWallets({
+      // We set the curve type to 'API_KEY_CURVE_ED25519' for solana wallets
+      // If using an Ethereum wallet, set the curve type to 'API_KEY_CURVE_SECP256K1' curveType,
+    },
+  ];

+  const subOrg = await parentOrgClient.createSubOrganization({
-    organizationId: whoami.organizationId,
+    organizationId: process.env.ORGANIZATION_ID,
+    subOrganizationName: `Sub Org - ${publicKey}`,
+    rootUsers: [
+      {
+        // Replace with user provided values
+        userName: "New User",
+        userEmail: "wallet@domain.com",
+        apiKeys,
+      },
+    ],
+    rootQuorumThreshold: 1,
+    wallet: {
+      walletName: "Default Wallet",
+      accounts: DEFAULT_ETHEREUM_ACCOUNTS,
+    },
   });

+  subOrganizationId = subOrg.subOrganizationId;
 }

+// Get the wallets for this sub-organization const wallets = await client.getWallets({
+  organizationId: subOrganizationId,
+});
 ```

 ## Contributing